aasifstrikes/L1-retrotranscriptome_Melanoma/README.md

 - R (DESeq2 and required packages)
 - Python 3

-Full reproduction of the alignment and quantification pipeline requires substantial storage capacity (≥1 TB recommended).
+Substantial storage capacity is required for full alignment and quantification (≥ 1 TB recommended).

 ## Citation